webbeetechnologies/bamboo-atoms/HOOKS.md

 - As a developer, I want to access my component and themes using hooks.

-### Acceptance Criteria:
-- If a Bamboo Shoot component needs to be wrapped in another Bamboo Shoot component, you do not build it; it's already high level component.
-- All components exported are themable.
-- All components have built in support for dark/light modes.

 ### Exported Hooks:
 - useColorMode (dark/light modes; only top level)
 - useMediaQuery (dependency: @expo/match-media, mandatory if useMediaQuery is used)